composablesys/collabs/template-custom-type/README.md

 Collabs expects `Uint8Array`s for these messages.
 Some suggested ways to encoded and decode these `Uint8Array`s:

 - Use [protobuf.js](https://github.com/protobufjs/protobuf.js) with [its Typescript support](https://github.com/protobufjs/protobuf.js#usage-with-typescript).
 This is what Collabs does.
 See the @collabs/collabs package for an example of how to set this up; it's a bit tricky to get the ESM build working and make it tree-shakable, due to bugs in the library's ESM output (as of 09/2021).
+- Use provided `Serializer` instances, especially `DefaultElementSerializer`, which can serialize many non-circular types, including `Collab` references.
 - Use [BSON](https://www.npmjs.com/package/bson) (binary JSON) to encode plain JS objects as `Uint8Array`s.
 - Use `Buffer.from` and `Buffer.toString` from [buffer](https://www.npmjs.com/package/buffer) to convert strings to `Uint8Array`s.